BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==

+= 1.2 =
+* Freemius update
+* Fixed an issue reported and fixed by Patty When ACF goes to render the field it expects the value just to be an array of ids
+* Changed the acf instructions form smal to span with class help-inline. props go to Patty for letting me know!
+* Added Text Domain: buddyforms

 = 1.1 =
 * Added conditional logic.
 Works only with ACF Groups